 Kids home safety tips.
 Children have a way of finding hazards in the bathroom, living room, and kitchen you might never have suspected were there.

-The bathroom and kitchen, with their sharp objects tucked in drawers or chemicals stashed in cabinets, require extra steps to ensure child safety.
+The bathroom and kitchen, with sharp objects tucked in drawers or chemicals stashed in cabinets, require extra steps to ensure child safety.

 And the living room could probably benefit from a few well-chosen home safety products to eliminate significant hazards to little ones.
 These kids home safety tips can help.

-With water everywhere, the chance for slips, falls, and scalds are heightened in this small space.
-Here are some easy, effective ways to mitigate the bathroom dangers to kids at home.
+With water everywhere, the chances of slips, falls, and scalds in this small space are heightened.
 These kids home safety tips can help.

 As every parent knows, most living areas aren't set up for kids under the age of three.